rsathishkumar/lms/profiles/opigno_lms/modules/opigno/opigno_group_manager/ng/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Run `ng serve --delete-output-path false` for a dev server and keep dist folder.
+Run `ng serve --delete-output-path false --host opignod8` for a dev server and keep dist folder.
 Run `ng build -prod --output-hashing none` for drupal production build.

 ## Code scaffolding